Turning Crisis Into Opportunity

 - Participation in a faith community, according to a recent National Geographic study, is a key part of those communities around the world with the highest rankings in longevity and quality of life.

 - Massage feels good and feeling good is a pretty important measure of mental health!
 While the physical and neurological benefits of massage are still being uncovered, there’s no denying that it’s a great antidote for stress and a quick mood booster.

 - Walking slows cognition and relaxes the walker.
 Research indicates that those who live in walking communities tend to live longer and happier lives than those who don’t.
-If you don’t live in place where people walk to the store, to work, etcetera, consider being counter culture and walking anyway!
+If you don’t live in a place where people walk to the store, to work, etcetera, consider being counter-culture and walking anyway!